linrongbin16/gentags.nvim/README.md

 - Update tags on file save.
 - Terminate background jobs on nvim leave.

-By default all tags are generated in `stdpath('cache') . '/gentags.nvim'` directory.
+By default all tags are generated in `stdpath('cache') . '/gentags.nvim'` directory:

 - For UNIX/Linux: `~/.cache/nvim/gentags.nvim`.
 - For Windows: `$env:USERPROFILE\AppData\Local\Temp\nvim\gentags.nvim`.